The syntactic side of autonomous categories enriched over generalised metric spaces: Concluding notes

 We introduced the notion of a $\mathcal{V}$-equation which generalises the notions of equation, inequation~\cite{kurz2017quasivarieties,adamek20}, and metric equation~\cite{mardare16,mardare17}.
 We then presented a sound and complete $\mathcal{V}$-equational system, illustrated with different examples concerning real-time, probabilistic, and quantum computing.
 We additionally showed that linear $\V \lambda$-theories are the syntactic counterpart of $\VCatSe$-enriched autonomous categories, a connection that allows to seamlessly invoke both logical and categorical constructs when studying any of these structures.

 Linear $\lambda$-calculus is at the root of different ramifications of $\lambda$-calculus that relax resource-based conditions in different ways.
-Here we already presented the affine case which allows to discard resources.
+We already presented here the affine case which allows to discard resources.
 We are now studying the possibility of extending our results to \emph{mixed linear-non-linear} calculus~\cite{benton1994mixed}.
+Actually we already have some results in this regard, specifically for the case in which linear $\lambda$-calculus is extended with a \emph{graded exponential modality}~\cite{neves23}.
+The general idea of the \emph{op. cit.} is to extend the notion of a model studied in this paper (\ie\ $\VCat$-enriched autonomous category) with that of a graded comonad that obeys a lax notion of $\VCat$-enrichment -- the latter can be seen as a generalised form of Lipschitz continuity.

-Next, our main examples of $\mathcal{V}\lambda$-theories (see \cref{sec:examples}) used either the Boolean or the metric quantale.
+Next, our main examples of $\mathcal{V}\lambda$-theories (see Section~\ref{sec:examples}) used either the Boolean or the metric quantale.
 We would like to study linear $\mathcal{V}\lambda$-theories whose underlying quantales are neither the Boolean nor the metric one, for example the ultrametric quantale which is (tacitly) used to interpret Nakano's guarded $\lambda$-calculus \cite{birkedal10} and also to interpret a higher-order language for functional reactive programming~\cite{krishnaswami11}.
 Another interesting quantale is the G\"{o}del one which is a basis for fuzzy logic~\cite{denecke13} and whose $\mathcal{V}$-equations give rise to what we call fuzzy inequations.

 Finally we plan to further explore the connections between our work and different results on metric universal algebra~\cite{mardare16,mardare17,rosicky20} and inequational universal algebra~\cite{kurz2017quasivarieties,adamek20,rosicky20}.
 For example, an interesting connection is that the monad construction presented in~\cite{mardare16} crucially relies on quotienting a pseudometric space into a metric space -- this is a particular case of quotienting a $\mathcal{V}$-category into a separated $\mathcal{V}$-category which we also use in our work.